-The appeal and grievance procedures are each divided into two phases, an "Informal Phase" and a "Formal Phase."
-The Informal Phase is intended to attempt to resolve an issue through meeting and discussion with the faculty member or members involved and the Course Coordinator.
+The appeal and grievance procedures are each divided into two phases, an "Informal Phase" and a "Formal Phase".
+The Informal Phase is intended to attempt to resolve an issue through meeting and discussion with the faculty member or members involved and the Course Coordinator (if applicable).
 Should the student be dissatisfied with the results obtained in the Informal Phase, a formal appeal may be made.
 In such case, the procedures outlined in the "Formal Phase" shall be followed.

-21.1.1.
-Informal Phase: A student wishing to appeal a decision or discuss a grievance or complaint shall, within three (3) working days of the event/issue, arrange to speak with the faculty member(s) and Course Coordinator involved in the issue.
+Informal Phase: A student wishing to appeal a decision or discuss a grievance or complaint shall, within three (3) working days of the event/issue, provide an account in writing and arrange to speak with the faculty member(s) faculty member or Course Coordinator (if applicable) involved in the issue.
 If the issue cannot be resolved at this level, the student may initiate an appeal and the resolution procedure then enters the Formal Phase.
-The faculty member(s) and Course Coordinator shall compile a written report of the issue or issues presented, a summary of the facts, a summary of any attempts to resolve the issue and the ultimate decision made, and submit this report to the Program Director and Associate Dean.
-If delivered electronically, a paper copy of the record shall be provided forthwith.
+The faculty member(s) and Course Coordinator (if applicable) shall compile a written report of the issue or issues presented, a summary of the facts, a summary of any attempts to resolve the issue and the ultimate decision made and submit this report to the Program Director/ Program Coordinator and Department Head/Associate Dean.

-- 21.1.2.
 Formal Phase: Completion of the Informal Phase by a student is mandatory and shall be completed before an appeal can be made.
-A student wishing to file a formal appeal of a decision or grievance/complaint must contact the Program Director in writing within three working days of the meeting with the faculty/Course Coordinator.
-The Program Director shall ensure the student has access to the Appeal/Grievance Process. - 21.1.2.1.
-The student must submit a written account of the relevant issue or issues involved to the Program Director and Associate Dean.
+A student wishing to file a formal appeal of a decision or grievance/complaint must contact the Program Director/ Program Coordinator and Department Head/Associate Dean in writing within three (3) working days of the meeting with the faculty/Course Coordinator (if applicable).
+The Program Director/Coordinator shall ensure the student has access to the Appeal/Grievance Process.
+Note: for Education programs, appeals must be conducted using the College of Education and Professional Studies procedures.

+• The student must submit a written account of the relevant issue or issues involved to the Program Director/ Program Coordinator and Department Head/Associate Dean.
 Only information presented by the student at this time can be used in any phase of the appeal.
-The Program Director and Associate Dean shall thereafter meet with the student, review the appeal or grievance as well as the record of the Informal Phase, and attempt to resolve the issue.
+The Program Director/ Program Coordinator and Department Head/Associate Dean shall thereafter meet with the student, review the appeal or grievance as well as the record of the Informal Phase, and attempt to resolve the issue.
 If the appeal or grievance is not resolved, the student shall be informed of his/her right to meet with the Dean.
-A student wishing to have an adverse decision reviewed by the Dean of the College shall deliver, within three (3) working days of being informed of the decision, a written request for review to the Office of the Dean, a summary of the proceedings before the Faculty/Course Coordinator, Program Director, and Associate Dean, along with the student's written account, shall be forwarded to the Dean.
-The Dean shall thereafter set a time and place to meet with the student. - 21.1.2.2.
-If the appeal or grievance is pursued, the student will meet with the Dean.
-The Dean may, but is not required to, include members of the faculty and staff of the Department of Respiratory Therapy and the University Attorney.
-Information from the student, faculty, Course Coordinator, Program Director, and Associate Dean will be reviewed.
-Only information provided in the student's written account and information from the review by the Faculty/Course Coordinator, Director and Associate Dean will be allowed.
+A student wishing to have a decision reviewed by the Dean of the CHPW shall provide within three (3) working days of being informed of the decision the following: a written request for review to the Office of the Dean, a summary of the prior proceedings by the Faculty/Course Coordinator, Program Director/ Program Coordinator and Department Head/Associate Dean along with the student's written account.
+The Dean shall thereafter set a time and place to meet with the student.

+• If the appeal or grievance is pursued, the student will meet with the Dean.
+The Dean may, but is not required to, include members of the faculty and staff and the University Attorney.
+Information from the student, faculty, Course Coordinator (if applicable), Program Director/Chief Nursing Administrator and/or Department Head will be reviewed.
+Only information provided in the student's written account and information from the review by the Faculty/Course Coordinator, Program Director Associate Dean, Department Head will be allowed.
 The decision of the Dean shall be final.

-22. FACULTY INITIATED GRIEVANCES
+FACULTY INITIATED GRIEVANCES